autonomoussoftware/web3-patches/README.md

 npm install --save web3-patches
 ```

-Once installed, the latest collection of patches will be copied to the `patches` folder so `patch-package` can apply those.
+Once installed, the latest collection of patches in the `patch-files` folder of the repo *shall be copied and committed* into the `patches` folder so `patch-package` can apply those.

 ## License